sarahpenfield/EmergencyVehicleDataAcquisition/README.md

   - We are only looking for EV that are behind the car, so the distane sensor must detect an approaching or close object in addition to the sensed flashing lights      and high sound

 ## Experiments and Results
+Testing to see if this can be edited at the same time as someone else.
+Let's see if it works.

 ## Discussion